LaffertyDev/Portal0/src/client/battlemap/readme.md

 # Goals:

+I believe that a new, integrated, performant Tabletop RPG system can be built that is more performant, feature-filled, and accessible than current offerings.
+Embracing complex image-editing tools, web technologies, and advanced game tooling support would yield a very good product that would fill many adventures will joy and fun.

 This section outlines the features in ascending order of priority

 0. Tier0 features are fundamental and the entire product is worthless without these